open-telemetry/oteps/text/0210-opencensus-migration-plan.md

 Starting with a library using OpenCensus Instrumentation:

+1. Change unit tests to use the OC bridges, and use OpenTelemetry unit testing frameworks.
-1. Add configuration allowing users to enable OpenTelemetry instrumentation and disable OpenCensus instrumentation.
+2. Add configuration allowing users to enable OpenTelemetry instrumentation and disable OpenCensus instrumentation.
-2. Add OpenTelemetry instrumentation gated by the configuration.
+3. Add OpenTelemetry instrumentation gated by the configuration, and tested using the same sets of unit tests.
-3. After a notification period, switch to using OpenTelemetry instrumentation by default.
+4. After a notification period, switch to using OpenTelemetry instrumentation by default.
-4. After a deprecation period, remove the option to use OpenCensus instrumentation.
+5. After a deprecation period, remove the option to use OpenCensus instrumentation.

 ## Trade-offs and mitigations